italia/eudi-wallet-it-docs/docs/en/onboarding-registration-model.rst

      - The attributes a Relying Party intends to request from the Wallet Units.
      - [`CIR2025/848`_], Annex I
    * - `provided_attestations`
      - The Attestation types a Credential Issuer intends to issue.
-It is declared through the Credential type declaration, that anchors each type to its Rulebook and creates or matches the versioned entry of the Digital Credentials Catalog, see :ref:`registry:Digital Credentials Catalog`.
+Within IT-Wallet each of them references a versioned entry already present in the Digital Credentials Catalog, and the declaration adds the Credential Issuer to the ``issuers`` field of that entry, see :ref:`registry:Digital Credentials Catalog`.
      - [`CIR2025/848`_], Annex I
    * - `intermediary_relationship`
      - For a Relying Party Intermediary, the declaration that it acts as an intermediary.
 For an intermediated Relying Party, the reference to the Intermediary it uses.
      - [`ETSI TS 119 475`_], Table 10
+   * - `trust_framework_scope`
+     - The declaration of the Trust Framework in which the entity intends to operate (the EUDIW Trust Framework for the cross-border operation or the National Trust Framework alone).
+It is provided by the roles for which this choice is not already fixed by the notification, and it determines the Trust Artifacts the entity obtains and the way the other Data Identifiers of the profile are provided, see :ref:`infrastructure-trust:Overview`.
+It applies to the entity, while ``trustedAuthorities`` of a Credential type applies to the validation of an Attestation of that type.
+     - This specification
    * - `federation_entity_identifier`
      - The identifier of the Federation Entity in the National Trust Framework, that is the ``iss`` and ``sub`` of its Entity Configuration.
      - `OID-FED`_, Section 3